Microscopic analysis of spin-momentum locking on a geometric phase metasurface: Theoretical formalism

 The CMM can take into account the dielectric constant in the metal via the implementation of the surface impedance boundary conditions (SIBC).
 The general expressions can be found in the Supp.
-Mat.~\cite{suppmat}, and are the ones used below in comparison with the experimental data.
-Here, we present the expressions for the more straightforward case when the metal is treated as a perfect electric conductor (PEC), as this is sufficient to discuss the physics:
+Mat.~\cite{suppmat} Sec.~1, and are the ones used below when comparing to the experimental data.
+Here, we present the expressions for the simpler case in which the metal is treated as a perfect electric conductor (PEC), as this is sufficient to discuss the physics and the structure of the equations:

 The first term takes into account the specular reflection ($\mathbf{i}_0$ is the amplitude of the incident wave).
 The coefficients $C_{m m'}$, which we call ``geometric couplings'', are $2\times2$ matrices operating in polarization space.
 They couple different Bragg modes via scattering with the GPM and encode the geometry of the unit cell through the overlaps between Bragg and waveguide modes (see the Supp.
-Mat.~\cite{suppmat}).
-The coefficient $\bar{Y}_{m} = (Y_{mp}+Y_{ms})/2$ is the average of the modal admittances in the linear $s$ (transverse electric) - $p$ (transverse magnetic) polarized basis, while $\Delta_{m} = (Y_{mp}-Y_{ms})/2$.
-The modal admittances relate the in-plane magnetic field to the electric one.
-For a plane wave with frequency $\omega$ and in-plane wavevector $k_{m}$ propagating in a uniform medium with dielectric constant $\epsilon$, $Y_{mp} = \epsilon/q_{mz}$ and $Y_{ms} = q_{mz}$, where $q_{mz} = \sqrt{\epsilon - (c k_{m}/ \omega)^{2}}$ (c being the speed of light).
+Mat.~\cite{suppmat} Sec.~1).
+This is, they contain the information on the geometric distribution of the holes in the unit cell and thus on whether they are rotated or not. $Y_{m}$ are the modal admittance matrices of the Bragg modes in the circular polarization basis (which relate the in-plane magnetic field to the electric one).
+They can be written as $Y_{m}= \bar{Y}_{m}\, \mathbb{1} +\Delta_{m} \,\sigma_{x}$, where $\mathbb{1}$ and $ \sigma_{x}$ are the $2\times2$ unit matrix and the Pauli matrix that swaps spin states, respectively.
+In terms of the linear $p$ (transverse magnetic) - $s$ (transverse electric) polarized basis, $\bar{Y}_{m} \equiv (Y_{mp}+Y_{ms})/2$ and $\Delta_{m} \equiv (Y_{mp}-Y_{ms})/2$.
+For a plane wave with frequency $\omega$ and in-plane wave vector $k_{m}$ propagating in a uniform medium with dielectric constant $\epsilon$, $Y_{mp} = \epsilon/q_{mz}$ and $Y_{ms} = q_{mz}$, where $q_{mz} = \sqrt{\epsilon - (c k_{m}/ \omega)^{2}}$ (c being the speed of light).

-In the second line of Eq.~\ref{eq:approxSML} where $\sigma_{x}$ is the Pauli matrix that swaps spin states.

 Notice that $\Delta_{0}=0$ at normal incidence, while both $\bar{Y}_{m}$ and $\Delta_{m}$ diverge at the Rayleigh points (i.e., whenever a diffractive order becomes tangent to the metal-dielectric interface, as then $q_{mz} =0$).